Today’s workshop was mostly a high level overview of using the

 within an R Markdown document and shared in various formats.

-package is a graphing library based on the
+The ggplot2 package is a graphing library based on the

 grammar of graphics (gg) and part of the tidyverse